 In this post, we look at some of the most common programming languages used in the field of machine learning.
 Which one is right for you?

-A subset of artificial intelligence, machine learning is a complex but exciting field.
+A part of artificial intelligence (AI), machine learning is a complex but exciting field.
 Many data experts dedicate their careers to mastering it.
 If you’re new to data analytics or data science and have an interest in machine learning, there are some particular skills you’ll need to develop.
 Besides theoretical knowledge, this includes some basic understanding of programming.

 But with hundreds of languages available, which is the best one for machine learning?
 In this post, we’ll explore what machine learning involves, before looking at some programming languages you might want to consider adding to your repertoire.
 We’ll cover:

 - What skills are important for machine learning?

 - Five of the top machine learning programming languages right now

 Machine learning (ML) is the study of computer algorithms that learn without being explicitly programmed by humans.
 It’s a subset of artificial intelligence (AI).

 Although ML algorithms start with basic instructions from their human designers, they learn and make predictions on their own.
 They achieve this by ingesting training data, which helps them to identify patterns and trends.
 This information can be used in a broad variety of ways, as we’ll see.

 Learn more: What’s the difference between machine learning and deep learning?

 We use machine learning in cases when it’s not practical for humans to create specific algorithms.
 This is usually because there’s so much data to work through that it would take a person countless lifetimes to do the job manually!
 With big data flooding our lives, machine learning is an increasing necessity.
 But how does it work in practice?